 d) class switching

 Explanation: Polymorphism is the maintenance of multiple implementations behind a common interface.

-7. Which one of the following is know as the key to object-oriented programming ?
+7. Which one of the following is known as the key to object-oriented programming ?

 c) Data Abstraction

 Explanation: Encapsulation simply means the hiding of data and functionality from a client.

 8. Which one among the following means tight coupling ?

 a) Code Duplication